cloudcheflabs/chango-private-docs/docs/user-guide/chango-cdc.md

 ## Create Iceberg Table

-You need to create Iceberg table in Chango using trino clients like `Superset`.
+You need to create Iceberg table in Chango using hive clients like `Superset` which connects to `Chango Spark Thrift Server`.

 ```agsl
 -- create iceberg schema.